New Orleans Saints: Super Bowl XLIV champions (2009)

 The Saints' 2010 season began in the Superdome as the defending Super Bowl champions defeated the Minnesota Vikings 14–9, in a rematch of the 2009 NFC Championship Game.
 It was played on Thursday, September 9, 2010, and televised on NBC, making it the first time the Saints have opened the NFL's season at home.
 On Sunday, August 8, 2010, NBC announced the televised opening festivities of the evening would begin with Taylor Swift and Dave Matthews Band.
 On December 27, 2010, with a 17–14 win against the Atlanta Falcons in Atlanta, the Saints clinched a playoff appearance (wild card).
 This marked the first time a team in the NFC South had made back-to-back playoff appearances since the division was formed in 2002.
-The Saints would face the Seattle Seahawks for the wild-card opener at Qwest Field.
-The Seahawks were the first NFL team to capture their division with a sub-.500 regular-season record (7–9).
-Drew Brees completed a postseason-record 39 passes for 404 yards and two touchdowns.
+The Saints would face the Seattle Seahawks for the wild card opener at Qwest Field.
+The Seahawks were the first NFL team to capture their division with a sub-.500 regular season record (7–9).
+Drew Brees completed a playoff record 39 passes for 404 yards and two touchdowns.
 Despite throwing 60 passes and hindered by a lack of depth at running back, last year's Super Bowl MVP was not intercepted and rallied the Saints within 34–30 in the fourth quarter.
 In the end, his efforts were negated by a defense that could not get enough stops and a late touchdown run by Marshawn Lynch breaking over a half-dozen tackles with 3:22 left which helped the Seahawks defeat the Saints 41–36.